nubificus/cloud-native-iot/docs/tutorials/e2e.md

 > **Note**: This must be a unique range in our subnet.
 For our e2e example we use 192.168.5.221-230 (max 9 concurrent flashjobs)

-Finally, we will enable l2 advertisment (this will populate ARP entries across the cluster):
+Finally, we will enable l2 advertisement (this will populate ARP entries across the cluster):

 ```bash
 cat <<EOF | tee l2add.yaml